 Property and Evidence

 The Property and Evidence Unit provides safe storage for all items seized by deputies.
-This unit currently stores over 70,000 items of evidence, found property, and property held for "safe keeping."
+This unit currently stores nearly 100,000 items of evidence, found property, and property held for "safe keeping."

 Staff Preserve the Chain of Evidence

 Civilian Evidence Officers are responsible for the preservation, destruction, and release of all items placed in their care.
 The evidence officers are trained in storage techniques to ensure that the integrity of evidence is maintained.